 Dr. Torrie joined the Faculty of Law at the University of Manitoba in 2015.
-She is the 2017 recipient of the Faculty’s Barney Sneiderman Award for Teaching Excellence and a University of Manitoba Merit Award for Teaching.
+She is the recipient of the Faculty’s Barney Sneiderman Award for Teaching Excellence and a University of Manitoba Merit Award for Teaching.
 She coordinates the autumn term of the legal research and writing course, and uses blended learning and interactive teaching strategies to promote classroom engagement in all of her courses.
-In 2018, she is running two teaching workshops through the Centre for the Advancement of Teaching and Learning at the University of Manitoba to share these strategies for promoting classroom engagement.
+In 2018, she ran a teaching workshop through the Centre for the Advancement of Teaching and Learning at the University of Manitoba to share these strategies for promoting classroom engagement.
 Dr. Torrie has also completed a Certificate in Teaching and Learning.

-Her professional experience includes consulting as a legal expert in the areas of bankruptcy and insolvency law, receivership, federalism, statutory interpretation, legislative history, and consumer protection.
+Her professional experience includes consulting as a legal expert in Canada and internationally in the areas of bankruptcy and insolvency law, receivership, federalism, statutory interpretation, legislative history, and consumer protection.
 Her research is cited by the Ontario Court of Appeal and courts of Queen’s Bench.
-She regularly presents her research at Canadian, European, British, and American conferences, including the Constitution 150 Conference, INSOL Europe Academic Forum, and Annual Meeting of the Social Science History Association.
+She regularly presents her research at Canadian, European, British, and American conferences, including the Constitution 150 Conference, INSOL International Academics Colloquium, and Annual Meeting of the Social Science History Association.
 Upon special request, her PhD dissertation on the history of the Companies’ Creditors Arrangement Act is on file with the Library of Parliament for consultation.

 Dr. Torrie is the Book Reviews Editor for the Banking & Finance Law Review, a leading international financial law journal.
 She has published her research in Canadian, British, and American law journals.
 She sits on the Board of Governors of the Legal Research Institute of the University of Manitoba, as well as the Law Faculty’s Distinguished Visitors Committee and Academic Accommodations Advisory Committee.

-Dr. Torrie is a member of the Law Society of Manitoba, Canadian Bar Association, Manitoba Bar Association, Canadian Law and Society Association, Canadian Association of Law Teachers, Social Science History Association, and Osgoode Society for Canadian Legal History.
+Dr. Torrie is a member of the Law Society of Manitoba, Canadian Bar Association, Manitoba Bar Association, Canadian Law and Society Association, Canadian Association of Law Teachers, Canadian Historical Association, Social Science History Association and Osgoode Society for Canadian Legal History.
 She is a frequently-invited guest lecturer, and has contributed to continuing professional development programming through the Legal Education Society of Alberta.
 She is also a mentor through Manitoba Bar Association Law Student Mentorship Program.